You

 As

-the wise monkey, Rafiki, from the movie The Lion King
+the wise monkey, Rafiki, from the movie The Lion King says,

-says, You must look beyond what you see.
+You must look beyond what you see.

 Too

-many writers make the mistake of trying to only pitch
+many writers make the mistake of trying to only pitch their

 Even